queryluke/masseffect-5e-data/data/powers/overload.md

 A target becomes <me-condition id="primed" sub="lightning"/> until the start of your next turn and must make a Dexterity saving throw.
 The target takes 3d6 lightning damage on a failed save, or half as much on a successful one.

-__At Higher Levels__: When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 2d6 for each slot level above 1st.
+__At Higher Levels__: When you cast this power using a power slot of 2nd level or higher, the damage increases by 2d6 for each slot level above 1st.